How Trump can win in Afghanistan

 David A. Andelman, a contributor to CNN and columnist for USA Today, is the author of "A Shattered Peace: Versailles 1919 and the Price We Pay Today."
 He formerly served as a foreign correspondent for The New York Times and Paris correspondent for CBS News.
 Follow him on Twitter @DavidAndelman.
 The views expressed in this commentary are his.

-(CNN)Sorry, Mr President, but the US can't get out of Afghanistan.
+(CNN)Sorry, Mr. President, but the US can't get out of Afghanistan.
 Not now, maybe never.
 The only real question is how deep do we stay and for how long?

 That seems to be just what Sen. John McCain is now suggesting -- adding troops for counterterrorism, increasing US airpower and targeting the enemy, the Taliban and its allies al Qaeda and ISIS directly.
 And with the President's national security adviser en route to Bedminster to meet with Donald Trump, it's not a moment too soon.